 MCO features relatively low overhead and cost of doing business.
 This creates a very high-profit margin.
-Last quarter, Moody’s pulled in a whopping $4.5 billion in revenues and managed to score a high 57.5% profit margin from these sales.
+In Q3, Moody’s pulled in a whopping $1.2 billion in revenues and managed to score a high 56.5% operating profit margin from these sales.

-This high margin is worth buying MCO stock alone.
+This high margin alone makes MCO stock worth buying.
 However, the story could get better for Moody’s if a recession hits.
 That’s because investors will need to rely on data and risk analysis, even more to help uncover potential problems or values.
 If a firm wants to raise funds during the downturn, it’ll have to tap MCO whether they like it or not.

 Thanks to this moat and need, Moody’s could be one of the best Warren Buffett stocks to own during the recession.

 Of all the stocks in Warren Buffett’s portfolio, Coca-Cola (NYSE:KO) seems like the obvious recession-resistant play.
 After all, the consumer staple features plenty of steady demand and its products are enjoyed by millions of people each and every day.
 I’m drinking a Cherry Coke right now while writing this.
 This steadfast nature has served KO through thick and thin.
 Moreover, it’s rewarded shareholders with 55 years’ worth of dividend increases.

 So yes, Coca-Cola is a boring play and has everything you’d want to ride out the recession.